openmrs/openmrs-contrib-rest-api-docs/source/includes/auth.md

   "newPassword" : "newPassword"
 }
 ```
+<b>Since version 2.17 of the webservices.rest module:</b>

+* An administrator (with the `EDIT_USER_PASSWORDS` privilege) can change the password for other users by
+  posting a new password to `/password/:target_user_uuid`.

+* After authenticating user can change their own password, by posting to `/password`

 ## Getting all location without authentication

-While fetching individual locations requires authentication, you can get a list of available locations by passing
-the special `tag` "Login Location" as a query parameter.

 ```console
 GET /openmrs/ws/rest/v1/location?tag=Login+Location'
 ```
+While fetching individual locations requires authentication, you can get a list of available locations by passing
+the special `tag` "Login Location" as a query parameter.